ygt-mikekchar/rust-monad-kata/README.md

 not the same type.
 We'll roll with it, but this may eventually cause us problems.

+Spoiler #1: Once you get the trait written you will find that it does not work.
+That's because Rust does not do type inference on functions.
+This is very unfortunate, but you can solve the problem by doing something lie `(rand as Gen<u32>).map(...)`.

 ### Step 13.
 Working with Pairs

 It would be nice to build pairs of random values, but not just in a